 However, social media apps like Instagram and YouTube have made it possible for almost anyone to achieve some form of celebrity, and consequently, the power to influence consumers.

 While both strategies use a word-of-mouth approach, there are a few key differences in how they are executed.

 Generally speaking, affiliates tend to have blogs or websites.
-Influencers stick to social media sites like Instagram and YouTube.
+While, influencers stick to social media sites like Instagram and YouTube.

+Now, of course this is not mutually exlcusive.
 Affiliates can use social media, but it is likely to be an extension of their blog or website.
-Whereas influncers use social media as their main or only channel.
+But generally, influncers use social media as their main or only channel.

 How To Use Influencers for Affiliate Marketing